UtopicUnicorns/artemis/README.md

 Example usage: `!support user @mention`

 ### Topic
 The topic command is used to change the topic of a situation.
-This topic is completely unrelated from mostly anything else.
+When you have no databse entries yet the topics will be selected from a default list.
+To add a topic which may match your server you can use `!topic add {Example topic here}`.
+You can view your server topics with the command `!topic view`.

 Example usage: `!topic`

+Example usage: `!topic view`

+Example usage: `!topic add [Example Topic Here]`

 ### Unmute
 This command will unmute the mentioned member, which will generate a [Case](#Case).